 SaaS is built on the recurring revenue model: To grow a SaaS business quickly and sustainably, you need to acquire customers and retain them.

-This means customer success plays a role across the customer lifecycle:
+This means customer success plays a role across the entire customer life cycle:

 Why is customer success important for SaaS companies?

 Recurring revenue is the lifeblood of any SaaS business.
 If you’re struggling to retain customers, your SaaS company will struggle to grow.

 Customer success is important for SaaS companies for three main reasons: